 Encourage Customer Reviews

-Customer reviews are one of the best tools you have available to not only boost your SEO reach but also convince readers to purchase a product.
+Customer reviews are one of the best tools you have available to not only boost your WooCommerce SEO reach but also convince readers to purchase a product.
 These represent views of real, regular people that the reader can implicitly trust to a certain degree.
 Make reviewing products easy and encourage reviews whenever possible.

 Format for Skimming

 Many readers skim an article rather than reading it in depth.
 If the content suits them, they give it a closer look and may even become regular customers.
 When developing content, make sure to format for skimmers, providing information that will get them to become more engaged.
-This means using short paragraphs and plenty of subheading to break your content up.
+This means using short paragraphs and plenty of subheadings to break your content up.

 Make an Accessible Cart